exasol/r-exasol/README.md

 We offer the following three methods that operate on the RODBC
 connection:

-  # Execute query on EXASOL DB and transfer results to R, using fast
+ 1. Execute query on EXASOL DB and transfer results to R, using fast batch transfer:
-  # batch transfer:

 ```r
 exa.readData(connection, query)
 ```

-  # Write data frame from R to EXASOL DB, using fast batch transfer:
+ 2. Write data frame from R to EXASOL DB, using fast batch transfer:
 ```r
 exa.writeData(connection, dataFrameToWrite, table = 'targetTable')
 ```

-  # Create a script
+ 3. Create a script:
 ```r
 exa.createScript(cnx, nameForTheScript, inArgs, outArgs, rFunctionToExecute)
 ```

-  # The detailed documentation for the package and all methods is
-  # available directly in R via:
+The detailed documentation for the package and all methods is available directly in R via:
 ```r
  help(exa.exasol)
  help(exa.readData)